OPIN-Smart-Home/SmartLamp/README.md

 ```

 ## MQTT Topics
-The following MQTT topics are utilized for communication between the OPIN SmartLamp and the OPIN gateway:
+The following MQTT topics are utilized for communication between the OPIN Smart Lamp and the OPIN gateway:
 - **Device to User (d2u)**:
   `opin/SmartLamp_[device_id]/d2u`
-  This topic is used to send messages from the SmartLamp to the mobile app (device to user).
+  This topic is used to send messages from the Smart Lamp to the mobile app (device to user).
 It reports the current state of the lamp, including updates triggered by the manual switch.
 - **User to Device (u2d)**:
   `opin/SmartLamp_[device_id]/u2d`
-  This topic is used for sending commands from the mobile app to the SmartLamp (user to device).
+  This topic is used for sending commands from the mobile app to the Smart Lamp (user to device).
 Commands include turning the lamp on or off.
 - **Device SSID**:
   `OPIN-SmartLamp-[device_id]`
-  This SSID is employed for connecting the SmartLamp to WiFi during the initial configuration process.
+  This SSID is employed for connecting the Smart Lamp to WiFi during the initial configuration process.
-> **Note**: The gateway will not accept the same `device_id` for multiple SmartLamps.
-Developers must ensure that each SmartLamp has a unique `device_id` to avoid communication conflicts within the system.
+> **Note**: The gateway will not accept the same `device_id` for multiple Smart Lamps.
+Developers must ensure that each Smart Lamp has a unique `device_id` to avoid communication conflicts within the system.

 ## Limitations
-While the OPIN SmartLamp is designed to provide a reliable smart lighting solution, there are some limitations to be aware of:
+While the OPIN Smart Lamp is designed to provide a reliable smart lighting solution, there are some limitations to be aware of:
-1. **Network Dependency**: The SmartLamp requires a stable WiFi connection for full functionality.
+1. **Network Dependency**: The Smart Lamp requires a stable WiFi connection for full functionality.
 Any interruptions or disconnections from the network can result in loss of control or status updates.
-2. **Device ID Uniqueness**: Each SmartLamp must have a unique `device_id`.
+2. **Device ID Uniqueness**: Each Smart Lamp must have a unique `device_id`.
 Duplicate `device_id`s are not permitted, as they can lead to communication conflicts with the gateway.
-3. **Range Limitations**: The effective range of the WiFi signal can affect the SmartLamp's performance.
-Ensure that the SmartLamp is within the coverage area of the WiFi network for optimal operation.
+3. **Range Limitations**: The effective range of the WiFi signal can affect the Smart Lamp's performance.
+Ensure that the Smart Lamp is within the coverage area of the WiFi network for optimal operation.
-4. **Power Dependency**: The SmartLamp must be powered on to function.
-If the power supply is interrupted or turned off, the SmartLamp will be non-operational until power is restored.
+4. **Power Dependency**: The Smart Lamp must be powered on to function.
+If the power supply is interrupted or turned off, the Smart Lamp will be non-operational until power is restored.
-5. **Basic Functionality**: The SmartLamp is designed primarily for basic on/off control of the lights.
+5. **Basic Functionality**: The Smart Lamp is designed primarily for basic on/off control of the lights.
 It does not support advanced features such as brightness adjustment or RGB color customization.
-6. **Dependency on the Gateway**: The SmartLamp relies on the OPIN gateway for communication with the mobile app.
-Any issues with the gateway may affect the SmartLamp's functionality.
+6. **Dependency on the Gateway**: The Smart Lamp relies on the OPIN gateway for communication with the mobile app.
+Any issues with the gateway may affect the Smart Lamp's functionality.

 ## Future Development
-To enhance the functionality and usability of the OPIN SmartLamp, the following areas are identified for future development:
+To enhance the functionality and usability of the OPIN Smart Lamp, the following areas are identified for future development:
 1. **Improved Connectivity Options**: Investigate the implementation of alternative connectivity protocols (e.g., Zigbee, Z-Wave) to provide a more robust and reliable connection, minimizing dependency on WiFi.
 2. **Expanded Functionality**: Develop features that allow users to adjust brightness levels and RGB colors.
 This will provide users with greater control over their lighting environment and enhance the overall smart home experience.
-3. **Enhanced Range and Signal Strength**: Explore solutions to extend the effective range of the WiFi signal, such as the integration of mesh networking or the use of WiFi range extenders, ensuring that the SmartLamp can operate effectively in larger spaces.
+3. **Enhanced Range and Signal Strength**: Explore solutions to extend the effective range of the WiFi signal, such as the integration of mesh networking or the use of WiFi range extenders, ensuring that the Smart Lamp can operate effectively in larger spaces.

 ---
 ---